A pint-sized farmer with a love for nature

 In the future, Caleb plans to continue selling seeds but perhaps work at his parents’ winery as well.

-Customers can reach out through the Super Seed website at http://www.superseedworld.com or stop by The Rejoicing Vine winery at 8440 E. 82nd St., Indianapolis, and ask for Caleb.
+Customers can reach out through the Super Seed website at http://www.superseedworld.com or stop by The Rejoicing Vine winery at 8440 E. 82{sup}nd{/sup} St., Indianapolis, and ask for Caleb.

 Commented